 Now, that seriously hit me and was the turning point for me.
 They could make a serious profit but choose not to as the treatment of elephants is bad.

-Apparently a lot of tour agencies don’t like the treatment and get it’s not good for the elephants, but cannot afford to stop offering the tours as they will lose money.
+Apparently, a lot of tour agencies don’t like the treatment and get it’s not good for the elephants, but cannot afford to stop offering the tours as they will lose money.

-But, there are many alternative activities which will allow you to see the wildlife without contributing to the abuse.
+But, there are many alternative activities that will allow you to see the wildlife without contributing to the abuse.

 6. It’s not responsible tourism

-Dressing correctly in temples or for certain cultures, leaving only footprints and, lastly but most importantly, not supporting organisations which are not ethical.
+Dressing correctly in temples or for certain cultures, leaving only footprints and, lastly but most importantly, not supporting organisations that are not ethical.

 By paying money for an elephant safari tour, you’re supporting the process.
 Of course, it’s completely your choice but it is good to keep it in mind and think beyond a few holiday snaps.